bennettbennett/events/software-engineering-lightning-talks/index.md

 engineering, including practices, tooling, source code, learning and growth paths, and the like.

-For more please contact Joel Henderson (joel.henderson@wales.nhs.uk).
+For more please contact Joel Henderson (<joel.henderson@wales.nhs.uk>).

+## Invitation

+Who: DHCW software engineers and related employees.

+What: Twelve fast talks to inspire our technical teams.

+Where: Tŷ Glan-yr-Afon, 21 Cowbridge Road, East Cardiff, CF11 9AD, Cymru.

+When: July 2.
+9:00 a.m. - 12:30 p.m. talks, then 12:30 pizza lunch.

+Why: Soft launch our new ways of working using our new conference area.

+Capacity: 50 people (TBD).
+RSVP please.

 ## Soft launch